Deruago/DLDL/README.md

 # DLDL
 DLDL is a front-end of Deamer CC.
 It contains specialized DSL's to generate Deamer CC code.
 The outputted code can be compiled using Deamer CC to create a compiler generator.

+When ran this compiler generator, generates the defined language in DLDL.

 ## Installing DLDL for Linux

 **Getting the source code**